 UC Davis expects all students, staff, academics and visitors to stay home if they are sick.
 The Human resources page on Coronavirus Guidance for Employees & Supervisors describes benefits and leaves information for support to do so.

 Employees are strong encouraged to notify UC Davis if they test positive for COVID-19 and university healthcare professionals within Occupational Health will guide employee through the isolation process.

 * Report information about COVID-19 cases at our workplace to the local health department whenever required by law, and provide any related information requested by the local health department.

 * Report immediately to Cal/OSHA any COVID-19-related serious illnesses or death, as defined under CCR Title 8 section 330(h), of an employee occurring in our place of employment or in connection with any employment.

 * Maintain records of the steps taken to implement our written COVID-19 Prevention Program in accordance with CCR Title 8 section3203(b).* Make our written COVID-19 Prevention Program available at the workplace to employees, authorized employee representatives, and to representatives of Cal/OSHA immediately upon request.

 - Return to Work Criteria

-- We follow Public Health and CDC guidelines governing return to work criteria.
+- We follow Public Health and CDC guidelines governing return-to-work criteria.
 Those criteria can change as more information about SARS-Co-V-2 is learned.
-However, general instruction will be provided through the Daily Symptom Survey outcomes as well as from Occupational Health Services when Isolation or Quarantine orders in effect.
+However, general instruction will be provided to employee who report they test positive for COVID-19 from Occupational Health Services.